Collection Corder Family

 Rose Cottage - Norfolk

-This colour experimental (?)
-Kodachrome film follows the Corder family on their holiday in Lowestoft in Suffolk and in Norfolk, enjoying a picnic, visiting a farm and spending time on a beach.
-Lowestoft's Claremont pier (?) is seen in panorama shots of the beach.
-The film also features views of an English market town (possibly in Norfolk ?) and of the family's holiday home 'Rose Cottage'.
+This deteriorated colour experimental (?)
+Kodachrome film follows Geoffrey Corder on holiday with his fiance and family in Lowestoft and in Norfolk, at a picnic, visiting a farm and on a beach.
+Lowestoft's Claremont pier (?) is seen along with views of an English market town and of the family's holiday home 'Rose Cottage'.

 [Holiday in Eastbourne]